LukeZHar/T1A3-Terminal_application/README.md

     - Validates input and sets the current deck.

-### Flashcard Creation
+### Flashcard Creation and view
 - Description: Add new flashcards to the selected deck by providing a question and an answer.

 - Logic:
     - Prompts for a question and an answer.
     - Load the current deck from its JSON file.
-    - Append the new flashcard to the deck.
+    - Adds the new flashcard to the deck.
     - Save the updated deck back to the JSON file.